 - After Service Call Has Been Completed

-- The Service Vendor will send an invoice and service report to The Remi Group for processing
+- The Service Supplier will send an invoice and service report to The Remi Group for processing

 Auto Attendant/Voice Mail System